Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #47 Boating in Phoenix

-Boating might not be the first thing that comes to mind when you are planning your trip to PHX, but we can assure you that boating is one of the cool things to do in Phoenix, AZ!
+Boating might not be the first thing that comes to mind when planning your trip to the desert, but we can assure you that it’s one of the cool things to do in Phoenix, AZ!

-Lake Pleasant offers numerous opportunities for getting out on the water in a boat.
-Rent a sailboat, pontoon boat or jet skis and head out on the water for a day of fishing, splashing or just taking in the desert mountain scenery.
+Lake Pleasant offers numerous opportunities for getting out on the water.
+Rent a sailboat, pontoon or jet skis and head out for a day of fishing, splashing or just taking in the scenery.

 #48 Sonoran Desert ATV Tour

-The rugged and rocky trails of the Sonoran Desert are top attractions near Phoenix.
-Joining an ATV tour in the desert is another one of the Phoenix fun things to do.
-(In fact, ATVing gets high marks as one of the fun things to do in Phoenix with teenagers!)
+The rugged and rocky desert trails are top attractions near Phoenix.
+Joining an ATV Tour is another one of the Phoenix fun things to do.

 What To See, Do and Eat in Phoenix, Arizona by JetSettingFools.com